grisnakh/Form-Hack/README.md

 # Form Hack

-> This example uses APIs that are available from Firefox 47 onwards.
+> This addon uses APIs that are available from Firefox 47 onwards.

 ## What it does